 The exploration genres, Sightseeing, Free Play, and Collect and Trade, do not have a linear structure.
-Instead, participants are free to wander to any place on a map in any order they wish.
+Instead, participants are free to over around the place on a map in any order they wish.

 Free Play introduces point scoring into the game.